Asacos/Panacea/README.md

 2. Create new user 'tinyroot' with password '123'

-3. Open src and pom.xml in Intellij IDEA

-4. Download and run Apache tomcat server
+3. Install maven on your computer

+4. Install "Community server connectors" and "Extansion pack for java" extensions in vscode

+5. Build war file with maven

+6. Set war file to Community server